FireSquid/particle_motion_system/README.md

 # particle_motion_system
 Particle motion system with randomized forces between particles.
-Currently used as my desktop wallpaper through the program Wallpaper Engine.
+Force calculations are run on a GPU.

+Based on this project https://github.com/HackerPoet/Particle-Life.